 Co-Head of the Firm’s Latin America Practice, Todd Crider advises clients in international corporate finance transactions, mergers and acquisitions and project finance.
 He divides his time between New York and São Paulo, Brazil.
 In corporate finance, Todd has led transactions in Latin America and Europe, including advising on equity and debt offerings by issuers from Brazil, Chile, Argentina, Mexico and Colombia, as well as Spain and Portugal.
 He has handled matters for clients including BAML, BTG Pactual, Citigroup, Credit Suisse, Goldman Sachs, JPMorgan and Morgan Stanley.
-In M&A, Todd has represented KKR, Apax, Patria and Silver Lake Partners in private equity matters, as well as the principals in strategic transactions.
+In M&A, Todd has represented KKR, Apax, Carlyle, Patria, Riverwood and SoftBank, as well as the principals in strategic transactions, including The Boeing Company’s $4.3 billion acquisition of Embraer.
 In project finance, he has represented sponsors and lenders in hydroelectric projects, airport expansions, toll-road projects and gas-fired generation facilities.
 A frequent speaker on capital markets, private equity and emerging markets, Todd is also a leader in pro bono activities.
 He is a member of governing body and executive committee of the Cyrus R. Vance Center of International Justice (where he was founding chair).
 He also serves as the Vance Center representative to the boards of the Pro Bono Network of the Americas (Red Pro Bono de las Americas) and the Lawyers Council for Civil and Economic Rights of the Americas.
 Todd is also the Vice-Chair and a member of the Executive Committee of the Rainforest Foundation US and a member of Advisory Board of Howard College of Arts & Sciences of Samford University.

 Read Full Biography...

-- IPOs including for AESA, Biosev S.A., BM&F (subsequently merged with Bovespa), DASA, EcoRodovias, Equatorial Energia and Natura, OHL México, Pinfra, Sonda, Telefónica Móviles
+- Dozens of IPOs including for AESA, Biosev S.A., BM&F (subsequently merged with Bovespa), DASA, EcoRodovias, Equatorial Energia, Globant, Natura, OHL México, Pinfra, Sonda and Telefónica Móviles

-- Public tender offers including representation of Telefónica in multiple tenders in Brazil and of Gas Natural in tender offer for Endesa, defense of Portugal Telecom in tender offer by Sonae and representation of Vivendi in tender offer for GVT
+- Public tender offers and M&A deals including representations of Dunas Energía in Peru, Netshoes in Brazil, Telefónica in multiple tenders in Brazil, Gas Natural in tender offer for Endesa, Portugal Telecom in tender offer by Sonae and Vivendi in tender offer for GVT

 - Controlling shareholders in the sale of largest supermarket company in Chile to Walmart Stores